DENNIS MONTGOMERY, GOVERNMENT SURVEILLANCE, AND “FRAUD”

 On May 9, 2019, Montgomery approached The Post & Email about “doing a positive story about me.”
 It was not the first communication we received from him.

-On Tuesday The Post & Email posed a final question to Wiebe: “Does your response mean you were incorrect in your assessment of Montgomery when he issued the report to the sheriff’s office?” to which he responded:
+On Tuesday The Post & Email posed a final question to Wiebe: “Does your response mean you were incorrect in your assessment of Montgomery when you issued the report to the sheriff’s office?” to which he responded:

 No, the finding is the same – none of the data on the drives supplied by Zullo and his colleague contained any evidence of intercept of people’s communications off the Internet.